Secrets Management Survival Guide

 The manual is for reading in order.
 Each page builds on the last.
 Start at the beginning if you want to understand the whole subject from the ground up, or navigate to a specific chapter if you already know what you need.

-The manual has a recursive structure.
+First, in how it is read.
 The same ground is covered four times, each pass with a different question in mind:

-- The overview asks: what does this feel like?
+• The overview asks: what does this feel like?
 A short walk-through of the whole system, written for intuition.
 It is the closing chapter of this introduction.

-- The non-technical pass asks: what do I actually do?
+• The non-technical pass asks: what do I actually do?
 Concrete setup and operation, written for someone who is not a computer person.

-- The technical pass asks: why does each piece work the way it does, and how does it fail?
+• The technical pass asks: why does each piece work the way it does, and how does it fail?
 It is for the computer-wiz helping someone set this up, and for anyone who wants to adapt the defaults to their own situation.

-- The advanced pass asks: when do I deviate from the defaults?
+• The advanced pass asks: when do I deviate from the defaults?
 Hardening, higher-stakes situations, and the cases where good-enough is not enough.

 This means the same fact may show up in all four passes — for example, “your offline vault lives on a USB you only plug into an air-gapped laptop” is mentioned in the overview, set up step-by-step in the non-technical pass, justified in the technical pass, and hardened in the advanced pass.
 Each pass earns its repetition by changing the question.